Where to Discuss?

 R: Trend: Built-in Plot: Linear Equation

-Now we are ready for the view.
+Now the real show begins.
 Plot using ggplot2.
+We assemble plot components piece by piece, using the + operator.
 As you can see, there is a lot of plus sign here.
 This like an object stacked with another object, all in one ggplot2 figure.
+The statistical version of LEGO bricks.

 plot <- ggplot(data, aes(x = x, y = y)) +